South Brunswick High School (North Carolina): Marching band

 The South Brunswick High School Marching Band, known as The Pride of the South Coast Cougar Marching Band, is directed by Michael Palmer.
 The marching band plays at football games, regional competitions, and local parades in Southport and Wilmington, North Carolina.

 Junior ROTC

 The Cougar Battalion is South Brunswick Highschool's JROTC Unit.
 The Cougar Battalion offers 3 different competition teams; Drill Team, Rifle Team, and Archery Team, all of which compete at regional competitions.
-The Cougar Battalion is currently instructed by LTC (Ret) Glenn Baker and SFC (Ret) Daniel Corbett.
 The Cougar Battalion is part of the U.S. Army Cadet Command's 4th Brigade.